• Skip to primary navigation

 Moreover, it is also true that Facebook, Instagram, and Medium have editing features.
 Then, why should Twitter not have?
 The pressure from the users and the poll from Elon Musk made the edit button a reality.

-Filed Under: Social Networks Tagged With: Edit button, Editing, Elon Musk, Tweet, Twitter, Twitter Blue, Twitter users
+Filed Under: Social Networks Tagged With: Edit button, Editing, Elon Musk, news, Tweet, Twitter, Twitter Blue, Twitter users

 Related Stories